hoangcuong2011/Good-Papers/The Human Kernel.md

 1. maximizing the marginal likelihood of the training data (note that we only have a set of training data, so let us call the data as a single "realisation").
-2. maximixing the marignal likelihood of the human-extrapolation-annotated data.
-Note that there are multiple people who did the job, and the authors assume the prediction data from each person is sampled from a distribution.
+2. maximixing the marginal likelihood of the human-extrapolation-annotated data.
+Note that there are multiple people who did the job, and the authors assume their prediction data (from each person) is sampled from a certain distribution.
 This is fundamentally different to the first approach regarding to the training philosophy.
 Yet regarding to the training technique it is quite straightforward: the marginal likelihood of the data is simply a product of the marginal likelihood of prediction data from each person.

 What the authors learnt from their experiments is that:

 - (2) is extremely helpful.
 (1) is quite inaccurate.
 This is what Figure 1 is all about.
 This is also what Firgure 3 o and 3p are about.
 This raises to me an interesting question: Should I split the training data to multiple subsets and learn model parameters under these multiple realisations?

 - Humans have a strong prior bias for smooth functions (i.e. heavy-tailed correlation).
-I believe this is what Figure 2(g) is about, even I am not 100% sure.
+I believe this is what Figure 2(g) is about.
+But I might be wrong.

 - RBF is very inaccurate.
 We should use a GP with a spectral mixture kernel, even though such a model is far from perfect.

 The next bunch of experiments are about Human Occam's razor.
 Several conclusions are made from experiments:

 - Maximixing marginal likelihood of training data causes underfitting.
 I found this really surprising.
 Should we penalize harder the complexty terms in the formula???
-I think we should do so to learn a more accurate parameters.
+I think we should do so to learn more accurate parameters.
 But I am not so sure why the authors do not state that explicitly.

 - Even more surprising, humans prefer an even much simpler solution.
 As a side note, humans agree with the GP marignal likelihood about the best fit.